This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 The Crown Range Summit is more than 1000 m above sea level.
 The air is refreshing, that will say cold…

 There are some walking tracks that you can follow to get more views.
-We saw many walkers take one hour the Rock Peak climb that offers views to Kawarau Gorge wineries.
+We saw many walkers out on the path, taking the one hour Rock Peak climb that offers views to Kawarau Gorge vineyards.

 Cardrona Valley